tinyBigGAMES/PaxLang/README.md

 ### Compile

-1. Open `src\Pax Programming Language.groupproj` in Delphi
+1. Open src\Pax Programming Language.groupproj in Delphi
 2. Build the project

 That's it!
-Everything is included — TinyCC, Boehm GC, and runtime resources are already bundled in the repo.
-The compiled executable will be output to the `bin` folder.
+Everything is included - TinyCC, Boehm GC, and runtime resources are already bundled in the repo.
+The compiled executable will be output to the bin folder.

-## 📋 Requirements
+## Requirements

 | | Minimum | Tested |
 |---|---------|--------|
 | **Platform** | Windows 10 x64 | Windows 11 25H2 x64 |
 | **Build** | Delphi 11 (Alexandria) | Delphi 12 (Athens) |

-**Dependencies:** None for end users — TinyCC and Boehm GC are embedded.
+**Dependencies:** None for end users - TinyCC and Boehm GC are embedded.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Join our [Discord](https://discord.gg/tPWjMwK) to discuss development.

-## 📄 License
+## License

 Pax is licensed under the **Apache License 2.0**.
 See [LICENSE](https://github.com/tinyBigGAMES/PaxLang/tree/main?tab=License-1-ov-file#readme) for details.

-## 🔗 Links
+## Links

 - [Discord](https://discord.gg/tPWjMwK)
 - [Bluesky](https://bsky.app/profile/tinybiggames.com)